-Fig. 14 Frp Bent Bar Test Specimen Configuration
+Fig. 14 FRP Bent Bar Test Specimen Configuration

 20.2 Test Equipment

 The test set-up shall consist of a hydraulic cylinder to distribute the applied force to the surface of the concrete.

 A plywood bearing pad of 200 mm square and at least 6 mm deep in conjunction with steel spreader plates of 100 mm square and 6 mm deep, or similar provisions shall be used at the end of the actuator to spread the force on the concrete blocks and minimize bending forces on the bent bars.